rust-lang/reference/src/special-types-and-traits.md

 The [`Send`], [`Sync`], [`UnwindSafe`] and [`RefUnwindSafe`] traits are _auto traits_.
 Auto traits have special properties.

-First, auto traits are automatically implemented using the following rules:
+If no explicit implementation or negative implementation is written out for an auto trait for a given type, then the compiler implements it automatically according to the following rules:

 * `&T`, `&mut T`, `*const T`, `*mut T`, `[T; n]` and `[T]` implement the trait if `T` does.